simon-stahlberg/mimir/README.md

 # Mimir: Planner library

 Mimir is a C++20 planning library for grounded and lifted planning.
-We created Mimir to be 1) efficient, 2) easy to integrate, use, and extend, and 3) used in multi-threaded machine learning applications.
+We created Mimir to be 1) efficient, 2) highly flexible, 3) easy to integrate, use, and extend, and 4) used in multi-threaded machine learning applications.
 Mimir implements standard search algorithms such as breadth-first search and AStar search.

-**Templated design:** The class interfaces are based on static polymorphism through the curiously recurring template pattern (CRTP) to enable heavy compiler optimizations.
+**Static dispatch:** Mimir is fully based on static dispatch.
+The planner configuration is given at compile time allowing the compiler to produce faster code.
+User's are also to make decisions at compile time using template meta-programming techniques based on their planner configuration to produce even faster code.

 **Zero heap-allocations:** Mimir implements a sub-library for serializing objects with fully customizable memory layouts and zero-cost de-serialization.
 Mimir reuses memory by moving buffers around in memory with zero heap allocations and deallocations.